- Unix / Linux for Beginners

 There are three types of accounts on a Unix system −

 Unix supports a concept of Group Account which logically groups a number of accounts.
-Every account would be a part of any group account.
-Unix groups plays important role in handling file permissions and process management.
+Every account would be a part of another group account.
+A Unix group plays important role in handling file permissions and process management.

 Managing Users and Groups

-There are three main user administration files −
+There are four main user administration files −

-/etc/passwd: − Keeps user account and password information.
+/etc/passwd − Keeps the user account and password information.
 This file holds the majority of information about accounts on the Unix system.

-/etc/shadow: − Holds the encrypted password of the corresponding account.
-Not all the system support this file.
+/etc/shadow − Holds the encrypted password of the corresponding account.
+Not all the systems support this file.

-Check all the above files using cat command.
+Check all the above files using the cat command.

-Following are commands available on the majority of Unix systems to create and manage accounts and groups −
+The following table lists out commands that are available on majority of Unix systems to create and manage accounts and groups −

 You can use Manpage Help to check complete syntax for each command mentioned here.